 The Students' Union was formed in 1952 as an organization, duly recognized by the University Council, to represent the student body and to provide a central organization for the administration of student activities.
-In the words of its constitution, "The Union is formed for the purpose of advancing the interests of University men and women, facilitating their general scientific and technical education, and fostering a University spirit among them."
+In the words of its constitution, "The Students' Union is formed for the purpose of advancing the interests of University men and women, facilitating their general scientific and technical education, and fostering a University spirit among them."

-The Union affords a recognized means of communication between the student body and the University authorities, and represents its members in all matters affecting their interests.
+The Union affords a recognized means of communication between the student body and the University administration, and represents its members in all matters affecting their interests.
 It aims to promote the cultural, educational and recreational life of the University and to encourage a permanent interest among graduates in the life and progress of the University.

-Membership of the Union is compulsory for all registered students of the University and is open to graduates of the University and to members of its academic staff.
-The annual subscription is \$6.
+Membership of the Union is compulsory for all registered students of the University and the annual subscription is \$7.

-The Union is governed by a Council consisting of student representatives from the various faculties of the University, representatives of Life Members, overseas students, and of the University and the Sports Association.
+The Students' Union is governed by a Council consisting of student representatives from the various faculties of the University, representatives of Life Members, overseas students, and of the University and the Sports Association.
 The Council is elected annually.